daffypapa/Portfolio-Optimization-using-LLMs-and-RL/README.md

 # Portfolio-Optimization-using-LLMs-and-RL

-This is the repository for the final project of the course Deep Learning from the master's degree in Computer Science at the Athens University of Economics and Business.
+This is the repository for the final project of the course Deep Learning from the master's degree in Computer Science at the Athens University of Economics and Business, a course taken as part of my duties as a first year PhD student.

 This project implements the following: